-Is it true that the name of the SOS signal is officially deciphered as “save our souls”?
+Is it true that the name of the SOS signal officially stands for “save our souls”?

-It is generally accepted that the designation of the most famous distress sign is the abbreviation of the English words Save Our Souls.
-We checked if it was true.
+It is generally accepted that the designation of the most famous distress sign is an abbreviation of the English words Save Our Souls.
+We checked if this is true.

-The invention of the radio has opened a new page in the history of navigation.
-Earlier, the vessels used standard sound and visual signals for an emergency or private communication - for example, semaphoric flags, signaling missiles and bells.
-However, from the end of the XIX century in people There was an opportunity Use a wireless telegraph (as they first called radio communications through the ABC Morse) is a much more convenient means for such purposes.
-True, in the first years of the radio existence, the process of standardization of the distress signals was blocked due to rivalry between competing radio companies.
+The invention of radio opened a new page in the history of navigation.
+Previously, ships used standard audio and visual signals for emergency or routine communications - for example, semaphore flags, signal flares and bells.
+However, since the end of the 19th century, people opportunity arose use wireless telegraphy (as radio communication via Morse code was first called) - a much more convenient means for such purposes.
+True, in the early years of radio, the process of standardizing distress signals was blocked due to rivalry between competing radio companies.

-In 1903 in Berlin was held Preliminary conference on wireless telegraphy, on which the Italian Captain Kintino Bonomo suggested that the disturbing court send the SSS DDD signal with an interval of several minutes.
-However, procedural issues went beyond the conference, so no standard signal entered the final protocol.
-This did not stop the representatives of the Marconi International Marine Communication Company, which on January 7, 1904 Entered For all vessels equipped with its radio stations, the cqd distress signal.
-It consisted of a general call signal of all stations (CQ, or - · - · - · - · - in the language of the ABC Morsa), to which the letter D ( - · ·), which meant Danger ("danger") was added.
-As is often the case with Brobronymi, the sailors soon picked up the phrase “Come Quick, Danger” under the signal (“Come faster, danger”).
+In 1903, a Pre-Conference on Wireless Telegraphy, in which Italian captain Quintino Bonomo proposed that ships in distress should send the SSS DDD signal at intervals of several minutes.
+However, procedural issues went beyond the scope of the conference, so not a single standard signal was included in the final protocol.
+This did not stop representatives of the Marconi International Marine Communication Company, which on January 7, 1904 introduced for all ships equipped with its radios, CQD distress signal.
+It consisted of a general call to all stations (CQ, or - · - · - - · - in Morse code), to which was added the letter D (- · ·), meaning danger.
+As often happens with backronyms, the sailors soon picked up the phrase “Come Quick, Danger” to match the signal.

-However, due to restrictions on the brand of the CQD radio station, it was impossible to call a single international distress signal.
-And in 1906 in Berlin, it took place II International Radio Telephone Conferenceon which the representative of Marconi Co.
-I tried to convince the rest of the need to approve the company's signal as an international standard.
-However, due to the arguments of the American side, which claimed that the signal is often confused with the overall call of CQ, and in addition, it is also used on land (for accidents on railways), it was decided to choose another combination.
+However, due to brand restrictions, CQD radios could not be called a uniform international distress signal.
+And so, in 1906, a II International Radiotelegraph Conference, at which a representative of Marconi Co. tried to convince others of the need to approve the company's signal as an international standard.
+However, due to the arguments of the American side, which argued that the signal is often confused with the general CQ call, and in addition, it is also used on land (in case of railway accidents), it was decided to choose a different combination.

-Competitive struggle with Marconi Co.
-In those years, he led the German concern Telefunken, whose operators in emergency used three additional signals adopted by Germany in 1905 as a national standard.
-One of these signals was Notzeichen - a distress sign consisting of nine signs: · · · - - - · · · · (three points, three dashes, three points).
-It is important to note that this sign did not contain interbuy intervals, that is, it was not a combination of letters, but was a separate, unique symbol of nine signs, which, thanks to this property, could not be confused with any other.
-The proposal to accept this signal was approved, and for many years it became the main sign of disaster.
-Exists TreatmentAs if for the first time the signal was sent in 1912 from the side of the drowning Titanic, but this is not so.
-According to this parameter, the famous ship did not just yield to at least a few other (the first “combat” application of the signal dates 1909), but also According to the latest data, first used the CQD signal already outdated at that time, which caused a mocking reaction of the side of the signal.
-And the glorious story of a sign known as SOS continued until 1999, when it was sent to a landfill of history and Replaced Automatic warning system GMDSS based on satellite communication.
-Today it is used only in some cases.
+Competition with Marconi Co. in those years, it was led by the German concern Telefunken, whose operators in emergency situations used three additional signals adopted by Germany in 1905 as a national standard.
+One of these signals was Notzeichen — a distress sign, consisting of nine characters: · · · — — — · · · (three dots, three dashes, three dots).
+It is important to note that this sign did not contain letter spacing, that is, it was not a combination of letters, but was a separate, unique symbol nine characters long, which, thanks to this property, could not be confused with any other.
+The proposal to accept this signal was approved, and for many years it became the main sign of distress.
+Exists delusion, as if the signal was first sent in 1912 from the sinking Titanic, but this is not so.
+In terms of this parameter, the famous ship was not only inferior to at least several others (the first “combat” use of the signal dated 1909), but also, according to the latest data, first used the CQD signal, which was already outdated at that time, which caused a mocking reaction from the party that received the signal.
+And the glorious history of the sign known as SOS continued until 1999, when it was consigned to the dustbin of history and replaced automatic warning system GMDSS, based on satellite communications.
+Today it is used only in certain cases.

-Why did the signal be called SOS?
-Indeed, if you divide its notation into three equal parts (· · · ·, - - - and · · · · · · · · · · · · they will correspond to the letters S, O and S in the ABC Morse.
-However, technically, this action is incorrect and can only be explained by mnemonic needs: SOS and most other combinations from this sequence of points and dash (for example, VTB, IJS, VGI) easier to remember.
-A formally The sign is recorded as SOS with a line from above,
+Why did the signal come to be called SOS?
+Indeed, if you break his notation into three equal parts (· · ·, - - - and · · ·), they correspond to the letters S, O and S in Morse code.
+However, this action is technically incorrect and can only be explained by mnemonic needs: SOS and most other combinations from this sequence of dots and dashes (for example, VTB, IJS, VGI) are easier to remember.
+A formally the sign is written as SOS with a bar on top,

-Since it is a separate "letter" of the ABC Morse.
-It is unnecessary to say that a non -existent word cannot have official decoding.
-All kinds of options Save OUR Souls, Save OUR Spirits, Save OUR SHIP or even “Save from Death” appeared after the signal began to be used in practice.
+since it is a separate “letter” of Morse code.
+Needless to say, a non-existent word cannot have an official decoding.
+All sorts of options for Save Our Souls, Save Our Spirits, Save Our Ship or even “Save from Death” appeared after the signal began to be used in practice.
 So common knowledge is nothing more than folk etymology.

 Фейк